Random-Machine/Autosplitters/README.md

 3. Repeat step 2 (Rescan once to narrow down on a lone pointer path with the last offset being 20).

 ### Ending Variable
-This is a static address that changes in value from 0 to 1 when you shoot Damien.
+This is a static address that changes in value from 0 to 1 when you shoot Damien, but it does not only change value for that instance.
 It is used along with ```lineid``` to split at the ending of WD1 when you shoot Damien.

 1. Set scan options to disrupt_b64.dll
 2. Search for a value of 0 when you are in the quicktime event where you need to shoot Damien.